HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 6. Control the ECFR (excluding exhaust system and e-coolant controls) unless any of the below conditions are met:
    - you are cooperating with Reactor Operators
    - you are preventing the pumps from straining
-   - the "temperature low" or "temperature high" warnings on the reactor monitoring screen are active
+   - the "temperature low" or "temperature high" annunciators on the reactor monitoring screen are active
-   - any of the red warnings on the monitoring panels is active
+   - any of the red annunciators on the monitoring panels is active
+   - controlling the ECRR is necessary for safety
    - any other rules allow you to use the controls (for example the exhaust system rules)
 7. Play checkers outside of security zone.
 8. Play checkers when it is currently Code Blue+ and there are Chaos Forces present on the server.
    - You are allowed to play checkers during Code Green/Blue when there are no Chaos Forces present. **Note: You are still responsible for the safety of the facility while playing checkers.** For example, if the employees melt the ECFR because they broke the pumps while you were playing checkers, you are liable to be punished for negligence.
+9. Wear the Riot uniform, unless it's Code Orange or above.

 ## 3.5 R.O.
 Cooperation
 At any point you may ask the Reactor Operators for cooperation and confirm it when the requirements below are met.